 There has also been some exciting things happening for me more directly.
 For educators in the State of Nevada, two huge developments are coming to fruition after weeks of preparation, the Nevada Digital Learning Collaborative, and the Nevada Google Educators Group.
 And for me, a book study on my book, To The Edge: Successes & Failures Through Risk-Taking.

-listen to podcasts!
-The podcast is sponsored by the Nevada Department
+Look for The Battle Born Digital Learning Podcast wherever you listen to podcasts!
+The podcast is sponsored by the Nevada Department of Education and the Nevada Digital Learning Collaborative. |

 The former consists of educators around the state that is working to prepare a variety of materials for educators, students, and families to highlight digital learning.
 I am fortunate enough to have been selected as a member of this team.
 My role in the NVDLC is to work with other educators on the marketing and communicating aspect of the organization.
 To market the work of the NVDLC, I have teamed up with the Nevada Department of Education and a longtime colleague, Maggie Cox, to create The Battle Born Digital Learning Podcast!.
 The show will be posted on the first and third Mondays of each month and will highlight the work of educators from all over the state.
 I am really excited for the show to take off.
 As of this writing, it is available on Anchor, but will soon be available on all other podcast apps like Apple, Spotify, Pocketcasts and Stitcher.